How does Willow work?

 How long does it take to charge Willow?

 Once you’ve plugged Willow in, it takes about two hours to fully charge.
 If you can’t charge Willow for the full two hours, a 20-minute charge will last for approximately one pumping session.

 How many pumping sessions can I get before I have to recharge?

 A fully charged Willow will work for approximately five pumping sessions (although it varies based on your milk production).
 A quick charge of 20 minutes is good for approximately one pumping session when you’re in a pinch.

 We’re still finalizing our pricing, but the cost of Willow will be comparable to other premium electric breast pumps.

 Can I buy Willow now?

-Willow will be available for purchase right here on our website this spring.
+We are working around-the-clock to build out the things it takes to launch a new product.
 Join our mailing list, and you’ll be one of the first to know when Willow arrives.

 Can I pre-order Willow?

 We are not taking orders just yet, but share your email with us so we can keep you in the know about all things Willow.